jingangdidi/snippets/README.md

   [latest release](https://github.com/jingangdidi/snippets/releases)

-  This precompiled file only supports the default 11 classification tags, which means that only these 11 tags can be used in your `.snippets` files:
+  This pre-compiled file only supports the default 11 classification tags, which means that only these 11 tags can be used in your `.snippets` files:
   ```
   Code, Command, Doc, Git, Manual, Note, Other, Python, Rust, Shell, Tool
   ```